 Information for Homebuyers and Renters

-Lead-based paint was banned in the United States in 1978 but many older homes still contain lead-based paint.
-When this paint is intact, it is less of a hazard.
-Once the paint starts to deteriorate and chip and flake, then it becomes a serious health concern for anyone living in or spending a lot of time in the home.
+Lead-based paint was banned in the United States in 1978.
+However, many older homes still contain lead-based paint today.
+When this paint is intact it is less of a hazard.
+Once the paint starts to deteriorate it is dangerous for anyone living in or spending a lot of time in the home.

 Lead-Based Paint Disclosure Rule

-Homebuyers and renters have the right to know whether lead hazards are present in a home before signing contracts or leases.
-The Lead-based Paint Disclosure Rule requires sellers, landlords, real estate agents, and property managers to give the prospective buyer or renter information about any known lead-based paint and lead-based paint hazards at the property.
+Prospective buyers and renters have the right to know about any lead hazards present in a home before signing.
+The Lead-based Paint Disclosure Rule requires sellers, landlords, real estate agents, and property managers to tell the prospective buyer or renter about any known lead-based paint and lead-based paint hazards at the property.

-If you are buying properties built before 1978, you should be provided with:
+If you are buying properties built before 1978, you should be provided:

 The RRP Rule